Flank/flank/docs/index.md

   # legacy-junit-result: false

   ### Output Style flag
   ## Output style of execution status.
-May be one of [verbose, multi, single].
+May be one of [verbose, multi, single, compact].
   ## For runs with only one test execution the default value is 'verbose', in other cases
   ## 'multi' is used as the default.
 The output style 'multi' is not displayed correctly on consoles
   ## which don't support ansi codes, to avoid corrupted output use single or verbose.
+  ## The output style `compact` is used to produce less detailed output, it prints just Args, test and matrix count, weblinks, cost, and result reports.
   # output-style: single

   ### Full Junit Result flag